Pentaquarks: scientists find new "exotic" configurations of quarks

 The Large Hadron Collider has undergone a major upgrade and the researchers involved believe that they will discover many more such exotic particles, some of which may have six quarks bound together.

 Some of these may have a less fleeting existence - perhaps a hundred billionth of a second.
-That is brief by human standards, but because these particles travel at the speed of light, they would leave trails a few millimetres long, which would be a treasured footprint for physicist sleuths to follow.
+That is brief by human standards, but because these particles travel at close to the speed of light, they would leave trails a few millimetres long, which would be a treasured footprint for physicist sleuths to follow.